algorithmia-algorithms/OpenForecast/README.md

    }
 }
 ```

+**Note**: If you provide a `model_input_path` during a training operation, the meta_data parameters from that model object
+will be used to generate a new `Model` automatically, rather than forcing you to keep old model parameters.
+This can be useful for when your algorithm experiences `concept drift` and needs to be retrained.

 ### Forecasting
 So you've trained a model, gotten a basic forecast and now you want to start exploring your data in more depth with more forecasts.